How to Build A Cheap and Easy Camper Van for Weekend Trips

 We did not build a bed from scratch into our camper van.
 The back is big enough to hold a queen sized bed, so that’s what we did.
 We bought a metal bed frame that would fit.
 I made sure there were no middle legs on the side of the frame because all the ones that had those would run into the wheel wells.
 The frame we bought is tall enough to clear the wheel wells, and to fit milk crates under.
 With the 6-inch foam mattress on top, it sits low enough that we can still sit up in the bed without hitting our heads on the ceiling.

 Being able to use a standard bed size meant we didn’t have to cut up a mattress, build a custom bed frame, or deal with different size bedding.
-That made this van conversion a lot easier.
+That made this van conversion a lot easier and faster to get adventuring.
 We use sheets and comforters we already own.
 I love my husband pillow for lounging in the van!
 With lots of windows that aren’t the comfiest to lean against, the husband helps the van be more comfy.

 Now for all the stuff that we use on our trips that’s not in our “build’.
 I’ve sorted this into two categories: stuff that stays in the van, and stuff that gets put in for a trip.
 We don’t live in our van so we don’t leave everything in the van all the time.
 Many of our items go into milk crates that slide under the bed.
 The crates are easy to pack in the house and put in the van when we’re ready to go.